Conference Hub: "Turning Down the Heat: Can We Mine Our Way Out of the Climate Crisis?"

 - Why are we doing this?

 - Program & background materials - coming soon!

-With the participation of (preliminary list):
+With the participation of (not exhaustive):

 - Elsa Dominish, Senior Researcher at University of Technology Sydney’s Institute for Sustainable Futures, co-author of Responsible Minerals Sourcing for Renewable Energy (Australia)